 Aracaju Sergipe, Brazil Travel Guide

 These apps present bus schedules, routes, and estimated arrival times.
-Official routes may also be found on the SMTT (Superintendência Municipal de Transportes e Trânsito) website, though often in Portuguese.
+Official routes may also be located on the SMTT (Superintendência Municipal de Transportes e Trânsito) website, though often in Portuguese.
 The ticketing system for buses is straightforward.
 You typically pay a single fare in cash directly to the bus collector (Cobrador) or the driver upon boarding.

 Maintain awareness of your belongings, especially on crowded buses, to deter pickpocketing.